Br00ty/DS3_AP_Maptracker/README.md

 ## Connecting to AP

-To connect to the AP server for auto-tracking, clik on `AP` button at the top of the tracker, a seperate window should pop up asking for you to "enter archipelago server port", in which you should type in `archipelago.gg:PORT_NUMBER` (or whatever ip/port combination you're connecting to), select `OK` and then continue to enter in your Slot name and the password to the room (if there is one).
+To connect to the AP server for auto-tracking, click on the `AP` button at the top of the tracker and a seperate window should pop up asking for you to "__enter archipelago server port__", in which you should type in `archipelago.gg:PORT_NUMBER` (or whatever ip/port combination you're connecting to), select `OK` and then continue to enter in your Slot name and the password to the room (if there is one).
 Once complete, the `AP` button at the top of the tracker window should turn "Green" meaning you are now auto-tracking!

 ## More Notes